The name Bezalel in the Bible

 - The other Bezalel is the artist who was chosen (actually: called by name) by God to create much of the tabernacle.
 He is teamed up with Oholiab (Exodus 31:2, 6).

 Traditionally, this name is considered a combination that starts with the common Hebrew particle ב (be), meaning in, at or by, and ends with the word אל (El), the common abbreviation of the word Elohim, the genus God:

 And in between the beth and el there would be a derivation of the not so positive root group צלל (sll):

 This way the whole name may mean any combination of the above, but favored is In The Shadow Of God, which is then explained to mean In The Protection Of God.
 This explanation coincides marvelously with the name of Bezalel's colleague Oholiab, whose name has a secondary meaning of Father's Shine.

 The fun, however, continues:

-The fragment (basal) means to strip off and yields the identical derivation onion!
-Hence the name Bezalel also means Onion Of God.
+The fragment בצל (basal) means to strip off and yields the identical derivation onion!
+Hence the name Bezalel also means God's Onion.
 Another name derived from the verb basal is Bazluth.

-BDB Theological Dictionary, NOBS Study Bible Name List and Jones' Dictionary of Old Testament Proper Names all render the name Bezalel: In The Shadow (Protection) of El / God.
+For a meaning of the name Bezalel, BDB Theological Dictionary, NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names all read In The Shadow (Protection) of El / God.